Before Alex Ovechkin and Evgeni Malkin burst upon the NHL scene, there was Ilya Kovalchuk of the Atlanta Thrashers.

 Kovalchuk, who has scored at least 50 points in each of his six NHL seasons, tied his career-high with 52 goals in 2007-08 despite the Thrashers finishing with just 76 points, the second-fewest in the Eastern Conference.

-Ovechkin, who also led the League with 112 points, was claimant to the top spot among road-point producers in the League in 2007-08, with 33 goals and 55 points in 41 games away from the Verizon Center.
+Ovechkin, who also led the League with 112 points, claimed the top spot among road-point producers in the league in 2007-08, with 33 goals and 55 points in 41 games away from the Verizon Center.

 Here's a look back at last season's top 10 road-point producers in the Eastern Conference:1.
 Alex Ovechkin, Washington --